build-team-essentialism/essentialism-be/README.md

 <br>

 <br>
-Requires an object with the pillar field being updated:
+Requires an object with the pillar field(s) being updated.
+Can update "pillar" and/or "top" field:

 ```
 {
 	"pillar": "Hospitality"
+    "top": "true"
 }
 ```